Square vs Lightspeed: What’s the Best POS?

 Mobile POS | ✓ | ✓ |

 Unlike Square, Lightspeed is also able to handle work orders.
-This makes it a better fit for retailers like bike shops that offer repairs or boutiques that provide tailoring services.
+This makes it a better fit for retailers that offer repairs or boutiques that provide tailoring services.
 The register can also accommodate special orders, for example, if you need to order a custom part or hard-to-find item.
 Finally, the Lightspeed register can also track warranties for specific sales, so you can see at a glance if a customer’s purchase is still under warranty.

-Best for Inventory: Lightspeed
+Best for Inventory Management: Lightspeed

 Bulk upload | ✓ | ✓ |